Cryogenic shock exfoliation for ultrahigh mobility rhombohedral graphite nanoelectronics: Cryogenic shock exfoliation

 Leveraging the large flake areas produced by cryogenic shock exfoliation requires preserving the stacking order through the van der Waals assembly process.
 Prior work has shown the importance of isolating pure rhombohedral domains by cutting prior to transfer\cite{chen_Evidence_2019,zhou_half_2021},which prevents structural relaxation via domain wall motion.
 To this end, we use scanning microwave impedance microscopy to ensure the absence of sub-diffraction limit Bernal domains that may serve as nucleation sites\cite{holleis_nanoscale_2025}.
 Performing the lamination procedure along crystallographic directions has also bee shown to suppress relaxation\cite{yang_stacking_2019}.
 We further introduce a low-pressure transfer technique in which a polycarbonate (PC) film is suspended over a PDMS micro-cavity (see Fig.~\ref{figS_pressureless_pickup}a).
-The membrane applies minimal pressure to the RMG flake during both initial pickup (via a hexagonal boron nitride flake) and during subsequent pickup of hexagonal Boron Nitride and graphite flakes.
+The transfer utilizing a membrane\cite{wang_clean_2023,wu_SO5_2014} applies minimal pressure to the RMG flake during both initial pickup (via a hexagonal boron nitride flake) and during subsequent pickup of hexagonal Boron Nitride and graphite flakes.
 Compared to conventional methods\cite{zhou_half_2021}, low-pressure transfer increases RMG yield from ${\sim}30\%$ to $>80\%$ with statistics acquired over a sample of 24 and 62 devices, respectively (see Fig.~\ref{figS_pressureless_pickup}b).
-Combining all known techniques to reduce relaxation produces a final device yield of ${\sim}90\%$.
+Combining all known techniques to reduce relaxation (such as imaging and isolation of poor rhombohedral domains and transfer along crystallographic directions) produces a final device yield of ${\sim}90\%$ (see Methods and Fig.~\ref{figS_pressureless_pickup}).